LFITaskForce/engine/design.md

     outputs = engine.sample('outputs')
 ```

 Potentially, I'm overloading `engine.sample` too heavily at this point.
-Can always use more primitives/arguments.
+Can always use more primitives (e.g., `engine.sample_dataset`) or additional arguments.

 #### Hybrid cases

-Hybrid cases are possible by adding multiple decorators:
+Hybrid cases are possible by adding multiple decorators to a model:

 ```python
 @engine.dataset({'inputs': ..., 'outputs': ...})